kyma-project/website/content/blog-posts/2022-05-05-release-notes-2.2/index.md

 Due to the growing demand for a closer integration with our Service Mesh Istio implementation, we decided to gradually switch from the current implementation behind Kyma API Gateway ([ORY Hydra](https://www.ory.sh/docs/hydra) and [ORY Oathkeeper](https://www.ory.sh/docs/oathkeeper)) to [Authentication](https://istio.io/latest/docs/concepts/security/#authentication) and [Authorization](https://istio.io/latest/docs/concepts/security/#authorization) features that Istio provides out of the box.
 With this change, we introduce more options in terms of configuration, flexibility, and performance to our customers.
 Additionally, we want to keep the Kyma stack as lean as possible.

 The changes will be introduced gradually.
 We plan to provide as much automigration as possible to ensure a smooth growth of Kyma API Gateway.
 This is just an intial information, no actions are required.

-## Application Connectivity

-### Removal of Application Registry and Connector Service

-Kyma 2.2 brings a big change in the Application Connectivity area – almost 2 years ago we published a note about the [deprecation of those services](https://kyma-project.io/blog/2020/5/29/release-notes-113#deprecated-connector-and-application-registry-ap-is) and now they have been removed.
-The functionality of connecting and registering external services is no longer available in the [standalone mode](https://kyma-project.io/docs/kyma/2.2/01-overview/main-areas/application-connectivity/) of Kyma.
-Worry not though, if you want to keep the old flow available in your cluster, you can make use of [Compass](https://github.com/kyma-incubator/compass) and Kyma integration.

-We strongly encourage you to explore other options – [Central Application Gateway](https://github.com/kyma-project/kyma/tree/main/components/central-application-gateway#api) provides an easier way for reaching external APIs.
-All you need to do is apply a simple YAML file with Application CR instead of going through cumbersome certificate flow.
-Eventing can also be easily exposed with an API Rule.

 ## CLI